-11.7 SCUPPER DRAINS
+3.22 SCUPPER DRAINS

 The cockpit scupper drains on your Cape Dory use multi-ply wire reinforced hose throughout.
-The hose is 1-5/8" inside diameter.
+The hose is 1" inside diameter on the Typhoon and 1-5/8" inside diameter on all other models.
 All connections are sealed with gasket sealer and secured with stainless steel hose clamps.
-Scupper drains and galley sink drains discharge overboard.
+Scupper drains and galley sink drains discharge overboard below the waterline.
 Protect these hoses from sharp objects and chafe.
 Inspect hose clamps for security regularly.
 Hose clamps that were tight when the boat was built may loosen in transit or due to the contraction of the rubber hose and should be checked often.
 A failure here could cause your yacht to sink if the seacock was left open.